ngchihuan/LightPyCL/README.md

 	* Calculations can be efficiently run on CPUs or GPUs.
 	* 1,000,000 rays to accurately sample a scene.
 Not a problem!
 	* 100,000 polygons on top of that.
 Easy!
+* Materials:
-* LightPyCL supports positive and negative index materials, mirrors, termination surfaces and measurement surfaces.
+	* Real valued positive and negative index materials,
+	* mirrors,
+	* termination surfaces and
+	* measurement surfaces.
 * Any material can be applied to any mesh.
 This means you can
 	* measure the spatial distribution of light on any kind of surface geometry.
 	* terminate rays anywhere in the scene on an arbitrary shape.